-Ultimate Guide to Geo-Spoofing – Tips & Tricks that REALLY Work in 2019Last Updated by Sarah Barnes on January 25, 2019
+Ultimate Guide to Geo-Spoofing – Tips & Tricks that REALLY Work in 2020Last Updated by Sarah Barnes on February 01, 2020

 Geo-spoofing is simply disguising your actual location, which is discerned by your IP address.
 It can also be helpful when you’re wanting to view geographically restricted content, score some deals, and avoid targeted ads.